AhmedYahyaE/my-plain-php-mvc-oop-framework/README.md

 6- Middlewares implementation.

-7- Protected Routes (using a custom Authentication Middleware).
+7- Protected Routes (using a custom Authentication Middleware Class).

 8- Entry Point/Script index.php file for the whole application.